 - Vape can include a wide variety of products.
 We want to provide as much information about the range of products available, and what we know so far.
 This includes products like Juul®, Suorin, Phix, Novo Smok, Tank systems, and all other electronic smoking devices.
-For more resources, please visit MHD Vape Help.
+For more resources, please visit MDH Vape Help.

 - We want to help you quit all tobacco products.

 - If you’re looking for help to quit vaping or juuling, you can text “READY” to 887-09 to enroll in Truth’s ‘This is Quitting’ program.
 ‘This is Quitting’ is a free mobile program designed to help young people quit vaping with tips, strategies, and support throughout the quitting process.

 You can also visit smokingstopshere.com to learn more about the free and confidential Maryland Tobacco Quitline which has a text service option in addition to phone and web programs.
 The Quitline provides services by highly trained Quit Coaches® to Marylanders 13 years and older, available 24 hours a day, seven days a week.